Breast Milk Colour – What’s Normal, What’s Not

 You must have heard that breast milk is nature’s best food for your baby.
 While cow’s milk is white in colour, you might expect breast milk to be white in colour.
 However, there are various hues of breast milk.
 Sometimes, while nursing, you might find the colours and the consistency change.
 If you notice that the colour of your breast milk varies, do not panic.
-Equipping yourself with knowledge about coloured breast milk, whether it’s normal or not, and when to approach a doctor will assist you in overcoming your panic and taking the right step.
+Equipping yourself with knowledge about breast milk colours, whether it’s normal or not, and when to see a doctor will assist you in overcoming your panic and taking the right step.

 What are the Types of Breast Milk and Their Colours?